LGBTQ rights in Colorado: Transgender rights

 Between January 1, 1984 to February 13, 2019, changing the gender marker on a birth certificate required undergoing sex reassignment surgery.

 The 2016 film Growing Up Coy documented a landmark 2013 case in which the Colorado Civil Rights Division ruled in favor of allowing transgender six-year-old Coy Mathis to use the girls' bathroom at her elementary school in Fountain, Colorado.
 The case has been credited with setting off a wave of bathroom bills across the United States in the years following.

 In February 2019, the requirement to undertake surgical procedures was removed by a unanimous vote by the board of the Colorado Department of Public Health and Environment.
 The applicant for a gender change can simply do so by request, to the Division of Motor Vehicles (by completing a "Change of Sex Designation" form) if the change concerns a driver's license or a state ID, or to the Department of Health (by completing a "Birth Certificate Correction Form" and a "Sex Designation Form") if the change concerns a birth certificate.
 Minors are also permitted to change legal gender, but require the consent of a parent or guardian and a medical or mental health professional.

 Birth certificates have four sex descriptor; "M" (male), "F" (female), "Intersex" and "X".
 State IDs and driver's licenses have three descriptor; male, female and X.

 In October 2021, it was announced that beginning in 2023, basic health insurance coverage within Colorado must legally and explicitly include sexual reassignment surgery as a human right for individuals as a basic policy — a legal first for the United States.

 In April 2023, both the Colorado General Assembly and the Governor of Colorado passed and signed into law respectively - implemented legislation that protect, defend and guarantee gender-affirming healthcare services within Colorado and "safe passage of transgender individuals from interstate".

 From the end of 2024, the Colorado Department of Corrections will implement policies for transgender inmates - regarding gender-affirming healthcare and other related issues.
 This was bought about with a court "settlement" from a lawsuit.

 Sports

 In April 2025, the D49 school board voted 3-2 to advance the Preserving Fairness and Safety in Sports policy banning biologically male students from female sports and vice versa.
 In June The D-11 Board of Education voted 6-1 to approve a similar policy and Academy District 20 followed suit.
+In December 2025, an "undisclosed lawsuit settlement" was reached for banning trans individuals from playing on female sports teams within some association governing districts within Colorado.